Master of Science in Rehabilitation and Mental Health Counseling with Advanced Standing

 Interested students should speak to their undergraduate advisers in the fall of their sophomore or junior year and work closely with the head of the division of counseling and rehabilitation science throughout to ensure proper course sequencing.

 The following courses may be considered towards advanced standing in the M.S. in Rehabilitation and Mental Health Counseling.
-They can be taken as part of required or elective courses for the B.S. in Psychology at Illinois Institute of Technology.
+They can be taken as part of required or elective courses for the B.S. in Psychological Science at Illinois Institute of Technology.
 If taken as an undergraduate, these courses do not have to be repeated for the graduate program.
 Students should also work closely with their undergraduate academic adviser to best plan a program leading to the combined degrees in the shortest possible time.
 In the junior and senior year, and in consultation with the head of the division of counseling and rehabilitation science, students may take the following courses:

 |PSYC 411||Medcl Aspects of Dsblng Cond||3|